A2 · ElementaryEnglish

 Examples

-When the question word is the subject, you do not use do / does / did.
+When the question word is the person or thing that performs the action (subject), do not use do/does/did.

 Examples